abjt14/polyrhythmic-rings/README.md

 Now, open your browser and navigate to `http://localhost:3000` to see the application running.

-## Cross-Browser caveats and performance issues
+## Cross-Browser Caveats & Performance Issues

 One of the most performance intensive parts of the application is the horizontal strings that trigger when the white circles hit them.
 I faced severe performance issue in Safari and Firefox.
 I tried two methods to solve this.